Tviskaron/cryri/README.md

      ```

-4. Concurrent Experimentation
-For multiple concurrent experiments from the same directory, set the run_from_copy flag to True in run.yaml.
-This ensures each run uses a unique directory, stored at the `cry_copy_dir` path.

 ### View Logs

 Fetch and display logs for a specific job by providing its hash (or part of it):